bojdell/es-workshop/README.md

 # es-workshop
 Companion code for the [Elasticsearch Intern Workshop](https://workday-search-intern-workshop.eventbrite.com).
 Clone this in your terminal by running `git clone git@github.com:bojdell/es-workshop.git`.
 This will copy all the code to your computer under the directory `es-workshop`.

+## Overview
+The workshop is split into 2 parts:
+1. Elasticsearch API Basics (~30 mins)
+    - We will be using the [Sense Kibana plugin](https://www.elastic.co/guide/en/sense/current/introduction.html) to explore Elasticsearch's APIs.
+We will [install it](https://www.elastic.co/guide/en/sense/current/installing.html) as part of the workshop and go over some of the commands in `sense_commands.txt`.
+2. Building a Product with Elasticsearch (~80 mins)
+    - We will be implementing bits of logic in a twitter search engine.
+        - Setup (~20 mins)
+        - Challenge 1 (~20 mins)
+        - Challenge 2 (~20 mins)
+        - Challenge 3 (~20 mins)

 ## Before You Begin
 Please make sure you have set up the following things: